Wednesday, 2 October 2013

 The Z-BOYS debuted at the Del Mar Nationals in March 1975.
 The first major skateboard contest since the original skateboard haydays of the mid 1960's.
 The first Z-BOY to compete was also the youngest and most naturally gifted, Jay Adams.
 In the span of his three minute freestyle routine, young Adams shattered the preexisting norms of the skateboarding world with radical moves and an aggressive style that had never been seen before.
 The judges did not even have a reference for creating a score and the contest was thrown into an uproar.
 Adams was backed up by eleven more Z-BOY performances that left the existing standards of the skateboard establishment in a trash heap.
 The revolution had begun and as Nathan Pratt put it "Skateboarding would never be the same again".

-At the end of the day, half of all the finalists were members of the Z-BOY crew.
-In the girls division, Peggy Oki, devastated the competition and the other girls complained to the judges.
-The judges' response was that she was better than most of the boys too.
 From Del Mar the Z-BOYS went on to expand their moves on the banks of the many schools in the hills of West Los Angeles area most notably Bellagio, Revere, Mar Vista, Brentwood and Kenter.
 There was a terrible drought and many swimming pools were drained.
 The Z-BOY crew took their surf style of skating to the pools and started hitting the coping.
 One day at a pool in Santa Monica they started hitting the coping so hard that they were flying out of the pool, getting air and then landing back in the pool.
 Aerial skateboarding had been invented.

 After the stunning Z-BOY success at Del Mar the media started following the every move of the Z-BOYS.
 They snuck into backyards to ride empty pools and partied with rock stars.
 They pushed the limits and invented new moves everyday.
 Most involved was local photo journalist Craig Stecyk who wrote and photographed a series of want became known as the Dogtown articles for Skateboarder Magazine that immortalized the Z-BOY lifestyle.
 The body of photography by C.R.
 Stecyk III still stands as skateboarding's finest.